WorkeyMash/Information-Retrieval-System/README.md

 *License*
 *MIT License (or specify your preferred license).*
  - This project implements a modular PDF Information Retrieval System with the following components:
+ - This implementation provides a modular, deployable solution for PDF-based information retrieval using Grok and Streamlit, suitable for both local development and potential production deployment.